The Weird Trade Union governing nearly all super-villains in the United States.

 - After "The Terminus Mandate" he has a seat at the council.

 - Ambiguously Human: It is mentioned by various characters that Red Death is considered a veteran of the villain business, being referred to as "a legend" by Hunter Gathers and "an old man" by the Monarch.
-Despite this, he has a fairly young wife and a daughter still in grade-school and shows no signs typical of a middle-aged or elderly man.
+Despite this, he has a fairly young wife and a daughter still in grade school and shows no signs typical of a middle-aged or elderly man.
 If he ever was human, he clearly is not now, his whole body a deep shade of red and his head looking similar to a skull, able to turn his eyes yellow when feeling blood-thirsty.
 Whether or not he was human at one point and was transformed by magic or Weird Science or if he is something else entirely is never established.
+Whatever he is, it's apparently genetic as his daughter shares his skeletal appearance.

 - Berserk Button: After seeing what he did to Blind Rage, it appears that chauvinism and boorish behavior is something that gets under his skin.